ecoen66/merakicat/README.md

 # ngrok

-[ngrok](http://ngrok.com) will make it easy for you to interact with meraki cat as a bot.
+[ngrok](http://ngrok.com) will make it easy for you to interact with merakicat as a bot.

 You can find account instructions here under `Sign up for free!`: [https://dashboard.ngrok.com/login](https://dashboard.ngrok.com/login)